Creating and Running React Projects with ServBay

 Building for Production

-In your project root
+In the project root

 servbay-react-demo

-, run the following command to build for production:bashnpm run build
+, run the following command:bashnpm run build

 1This executes the